aiven/devportal/docs/platform/howto/byoc/create-custom-cloud.rst

 Continue working in the **Create custom cloud** wizard by taking the following steps:

-1. In the **Custom cloud's availability in your organization** section, select either
+#.
+In the **Custom cloud's availability in your organization** section, select either:

    * **By default for all projects** to make your custom cloud available in all existing and future projects in the organization

    or

    * **By selection** to pick specific projects or organizational units where you want your custom cloud to be available.

-1. If you go for the **By selection** option, dropdown menus **Assign organizational units** and **Assign projects** show up.
+#.
+If you go for the **By selection** option, dropdown menus **Assign organizational units** and **Assign projects** show up.
 Use them to select organizational units and/ or projects in which you want to be able to use your custom cloud.

 .. note::